herndont/java-quotes/README.md

 ## Feature Task:

-This app was created in Java and utilizes Gson to convert JSON files to Java, in this case to return a list of author and quote objects from the array in our .json file.
+This app was created in Java and utilizes Gson to convert JSON files to Java, in this case to return a random author and quote object from the array in our .json file.
+To use, simply run App.main() from your CLI.

 ## Dependencies: